 The city and state give the place the person was from when volunteering.
 This is helpful to narrow the choices if the person of interest has a common name.
 The last column, labeled “Form”, serves as a location code describing in which record group the information is found.

 Group A is a collection of form A papers.
 This is the intention to volunteer.
 It contains the name, address, age and marital status.

 Form B is a medical examination report for the volunteer.

 Group C is a collection of form C papers.
-This is the final commitment paper and the most genealogically significant for researchers.
+This is the final commitment paper and the most genealogically significant.
 Form C includes date and place of birth and usually the name and address of a parent or other close relative.

 The forms are typically carbon paper copies of the original and in some cases do not provide a quality photocopy.

 The following ship manifests provide listings of returning Haller’s Army soldiers to the US in the 1920s.

 SS Antigone (from Danzig – April 18, 1920)